Israel uncovers tunnel from Gaza, military says holds Hamas responsible | Law-Order

 Israel uncovers tunnel from Gaza, military says holds Hamas responsible

-Israel discovered a new cross-border tunnel from the Gaza Strip on Tuesday that its military said extended "dozens of metres underground" and into Israeli territory.
+Israel discovered a new cross-border tunnel from the Gaza Strip on Tuesday that its military said extended "dozens of metres underground" and into southern Israel.

 - READ MORE ON: